David Livermore: Playing career

 On 5 June 2008, Hull announced that Livermore would be leaving the club that summer, following their promotion to the Premier League.

 On 3 July 2008, it was announced that Livermore had agreed a two-year contract at League One club Brighton & Hove Albion.
 On 26 March 2009, Livermore was allowed to leave Brighton to join League Two side Luton Town on loan, where he made eight appearances.
 On 2 February 2010, it was revealed that Livermore was due to leave Brighton, although his current contract wouldn't expire until the end of the season.

 On 4 February 2010 he signed with Barnet, scoring once in 14 appearances, against Darlington.
 After a change of manager two games before the end of the 2009–10 season, he was released by Barnet.

+Career statistics

 Managerial career

 Livermore was appointed manager of Conference National team Histon on 23 August 2010.
 Livermore featured 14 times during the 2010–11 season, after which Histon were relegated to the Conference North; he was a more regular fixture for the club in the 2011–12 season with 30 starts and one substitute appearance, as they finished the season in 16th place.

 In 2012, Livermore was recruited as a youth team coach at Millwall and in 2015, was appointed as the assistant manager of the club.